textileio/community/docs/concepts/threads/files.md

 Thread data is built into an [IPLD](https://ipld.io/) merkle DAG structure (similar to a [merkle tree](https://en.wikipedia.org/wiki/Merkle_tree)) and stored separately from update [blocks](/concepts/threads#blocks) on IPFS.
 A `FILES` block points to the top-level hash of a files DAG node.

-The structure files DAGs are determined by, and validated against, a [schema](#schemas). **A thread can have only one schema**.
+The structure of files DAG nodes are determined by, and validated against, a [schema](#schemas). **A thread can have only one schema**.
 It has two main functions:

 1. Define a Thread's data DAG structure
 2. Define the order of _mills_ (transforms) needed to produce this structure from the input